SheepTester/sheeptester.github.io/reform/README.md

 - https://sheeptester.github.io/words-go-here/misc/file-editor.html Four-button control panel.
 Textarea input.
 - https://sheeptester.github.io/javascripts/zwsp-embedder.html Three inputs, where the first two drive the third.
 The relationship between the input/output textareas is shown in a table-like layout.
 SPECIAL LAYOUT
 - https://sheeptester.github.io/words-go-here/misc/triangulated-coordinates.html Largely a static page, but it has two input -> output forms.
-- https://sheeptester.github.io/all/generator.html Takes a textarea input (JSON) (maybe we should allow dragging and dropping text files into textareas).
-Not sure what the output is.
 - https://sheeptester.github.io/words-go-here/misc/minimal-markup.html Input textarea -> output rich text.
 - https://sheeptester.github.io/javascripts/imagetoscheme.html Input image + settings -> display text.
 - https://sheeptester.github.io/words-go-here/misc/keyboard.html Input textarea, output is a keyboard SVG.
 Has a slider for playback and a play button.